openenergymonitor/guide/source/setup/remote-access.markdown

 1\.
 [Connect to emonPi via SSH](/technical/credentials/#ssh)

-Once logged in put the emonPi into read-write mode using:
+Once logged in put the emonPi into read-write mode using (this is not required on emonSD-30Oct18 emonSD):

     $rpi-rw